mehditr/QuantWorld/content/project/internal_projectVIII/index.md

 Then we are able to answer this question:
 Is there a significant difference between traditional fashioned way and ML techniques?
-I have to mention that this experiment is just a glimpse of many experiments, however in realy market we have to check both way with more techniques.
+I have to mention that this experiment is just a glimpse of many experiments, however in the real market we have to check both way with more techniques.

 # Required Libraries